guardian/workflow-frontend/README.md

 ### Nginx

-To run correctly in standalone mode we run behind nginx, This can be installed as follows (you may have done this already if you work with identity, r2 or similar):
+To run correctly in standalone mode we run behind nginx, This can be installed as follows (you may have done this already if you work with composer, identity, r2 or similar):

 1. Install nginx:
   * *Linux:*   ```sudo apt-get install nginx```